CLASH: Contrastive learning through alignment shifting to extract stimulus information from EEG: Methods

 \subsection{Dataset}

-The auditory EEG dataset contains 80 native Flemish speakers (between 18-30 years old) who listened to 2-8 (on average 6) single-speaker stories narrated in Dutch while their EEG was recorded.
-A (subset) of this dataset has been used and is described in more detail by \cite{jalilpour_monesi_extracting_2021, accou_predicting_2021, bollens_learning_2022}.
+We re-used the data from Accou et al. \cite{accou_decoding_2023}.
+In brief, the dataset contains data from 80 native Flemish speakers (18-30 years old) who listened to 2-8 (on average 6) stories narrated in Dutch while their EEG was recorded.
+A holdout set of 26 subjects is also available.
 Each story is approximately 15 minutes in duration.
-All participants gave informed consent for this study, approved by the Medical Ethics Committee UZ KU Leuven/Research (KU Leuven, Belgium) with reference S57102.
-In screening, a questionnaire was used to confirm that participants had no neurological diagnoses or hearing-related issues.
-Furthermore, participants' hearing was tested using a pure-tone audiogram and Flemish MATRIX test \cite{luts_development_2014}.
-Participants with hearing thresholds $> 30$dBHL for 125-8000Hz were excluded.
+All participants gave informed consent for this study, approved by the local Medical Ethics Committee.
+This dataset contains approximately 188 hours of EEG recordings in total, on average 1 hour and 46 minutes per subject.

-To encourage the participants to listen carefully, they were informed that a question would be asked about the content after each stimulus presentation.
+To evaluate the generalization of the stimulus information extractor and CLASH paradigm more thoroughly, the single-speaker data from the dataset of Fuglsang et al. \cite{fuglsang_noise-robust_2017} was used.
+This dataset contains 10 trials of 50 seconds of EEG data elicited by narrated audiobooks in Danish by a single speaker per subject (18 subjects in total).
+Like the dataset used in Accou et al. \cite{accou_decoding_2023}, 64 channel EEG is recorded with a BioSemi ActiveTwo system.

-Each EEG recording and corresponding stimulus recording was split into 80\% training, 10\% validation and 10\% test set.
-The validation and test set were extracted from the middle of the recording to avoid artefacts and attention deficits of the participant that may occur at the beginning and end of the story.
+Each EEG recording and the corresponding stimulus was split into 80\% training, 10\% validation and 10\% test set.
+The validate and test set were extracted from the middle of the recording to avoid artifacts and attention deviations of the participant that may occur at the beginning and end of the story.